Anomaly detection

 All developers want to ship changes that are making systems better, not worse.
 However, in our modern environments it's often difficult to know:

 The more data Sleuth collects the more we know what's normal for your team.
 For example, perhaps you're a team that keeps your errors empty by fixing every error that occurs.
-Or perhaps, which is often more realistic, you always have normal number of errors what you've decided you're willing to accept.
+Or perhaps, which is often more realistic, you always have a "normal" number of errors that you've decided you're willing to accept.
 Sleuth's anomaly detection means your developers don't need to "magically know" which errors are normal and which are out of your norm.